-Although you’re not doing stressful physical work, spending time sitting in a desk at your office can put a tremendous strain on your body.
+Although you’re not performing stressful physical work, spending time sitting in a desk at your office can put a tremendous strain on your body.

-When you do the math, the amount of time we spend sitting at a desk amounts to at least 40 hours a week, 160 hours a month, and 1,920 hours a year!
+When you do the math, the amount of time we spend sitting at a desk equals at least 40 hours per week, 160 hours per month, and 1,920 hours per year!

-Sitting at a desk in the same position for that long, especially if your desk and chair are not the right size, can cause problems like poor circulation, bad posture, and backaches.
+Sitting at a desk in the same position for that long, especially if your desk and chair are not the right size, may lead to certain disorders such as poor circulation, bad posture, and a sore lower back.
 But using simple devices like foot support can alleviate the discomfort and physical stress that sitting at a desk puts on our bodies.

 1. Better Posture

-If you spend a long time sitting in one place, regardless of whether it’s at work, in a car, or when you’re traveling, you may often find that you feel stiff and achy when you get up.
-And if you spend a long time sitting in that same position, the effects are magnified.
+If you spend a long time sitting in one position, regardless of whether it’s at work, in a car, or when you’re traveling, you may often find that you feel stiff and achy when you get up.
+And if you spend a long time sitting in that same position, the effects may be magnified.

 2. Improved Circulation

-Along with using a footrest for motion, make a conscious effort to keep up a good posture by adjusting your position at your desk on a regular basis.
+Along with using a footrest for motion, make a conscious effort to keep up a better posture by adjusting your position at your desk on a regular basis.
 Along with moving around periodically at your desk, try standing up for at least 10 minutes and stretch out.
-You can also try getting a standing desk, which gives you the advantage of standing and stretching when necessary without interrupting your work flow.
+You can also try getting a standing desk, which gives you the advantage of standing and stretching when necessary without interrupting your workflow.

 3. Fewer Back Problems

-Backaches and other back problems are one of the most common complaints among office workers.
-Our back issues can be exacerbated by sitting for long times or sitting incorrectly at an office desk.
+Backaches and other back impairments represent one of the most common complaints among office workers.
+Disorders of the spine can be exacerbated by sitting for too long or sitting incorrectly at an office desk.
 They can also be caused by sitting in a poorly-fitting chair or working at an uncomfortable desk.

 Propping your feet up, however, can keep you from slouching.